 What You Need to Know:

+Your healthcare provider may order blood tests and a stress test before your procedure.
+Talk to your healthcare provider about these or other tests you may need.
 Your healthcare provider will talk to you about how to prepare for your procedure.
-You may be told not to eat or drink anything several hours before your procedure.
+You may be told not to eat or drink anything after midnight on the day of your procedure.
 You will be told what medicines to take or not take on the day of your procedure.
-You may need to stop taking blood thinners several days before your procedure to prevent bleeding.

 After Your Procedure

 The catheter and guidewire will be taken out of the artery and a pressure bandage will be put on the area.
 Your healthcare provider may apply a collagen plug or other closure device to stop the bleeding.
 Healthcare providers will put pressure on the bandaged area to help stop the bleeding.

 You will be taken to a room to rest.
 Healthcare providers will monitor you closely for any problems.
 You will then be taken to your hospital room.
 You may need to lie still for three to six hours after the procedure to prevent bleeding.
 Do not get out of bed until your healthcare provider says it is okay.

 Although Major Complications Are Uncommon the Risks Include

 - Blood clots